 No, a dental referral is not required.
-Many of our patients are referred by their family dentist, but most are referred by family and friends.
+Many patients are referred by their family dentist, but most are referred by family and friends.

-There are 4 essential questions that Dr. Held will answer during your Initial Consultation:
+There are four essential questions that Dr. Held will answer during your initial consultation:

 - Is there an orthodontic concern?
 If so, what is it?

 - What will Dr. Held do to correct the problem?

 - How long will the treatment take to complete?

 - How much will the treatment cost?